 In addition to our TISCOM CYBER SME prime contract, we are responsible for cybersecurity activities in support of the US Navy’s Next Generation Enterprise Network (NGEN) on our Service Management, Integration, and Transport (SMIT) contract.
 AveningTech provides Boundary and Demilitarized Zone (DMZ) Services to protect the NGEN Enterprise, including the management and operation of the boundaries.
 This support includes support for Cyber Readiness Implementation Plans.
 We remediate vulnerabilities and misconfigurations, logs and information feeds including HBSS, IPS, and IDS to the MCNOSC.
-We conduct system-based intrusion detection monitoring and prevention on managed systems and all devices that support HBSS..
+We conduct system-based intrusion detection monitoring and prevention on managed systems and all devices that support HBSS.
 On the SMIT effort, our cyber security specialists operate all aspects of Information Systems (IS) data availability, integrity, authentication, confidentiality, and non-repudiation.
 They implement and monitor security measures for communication systems, networks, and provide advice that systems and personnel adhere to established security standards and Governmental requirements for security on these systems.
 They develop and execute Government approved security policies, plans, and procedures; implement data network security measures; operate and monitor network intrusion detection and forensic systems; conduct IS security incident handling; support Continuity of Operations Plan/Disaster Recovery (COOP/DR) plans, and perform certification of IS and networks.
 We perform other information security duties including operation of Electronic Key Management System (EKMS) and maintenance of Public Key Infrastructure (PKI).
 We operate Host Based Security Systems (HBSS), firewalls, Intrusion Prevention Systems (IPS), Intrusion Detection Systems (IDS), other point of presence security tools, Virtual Private Networks (VPNs), and related security operations.
 We perform defensive cyber operation duties including, but not limited to, ensuring workstation and server compliancy with Marine Corps McAfee Host Based Security System (HBSS) requirements; identifying cybersecurity incidents using HBSS, Tenable SecurityCenter, RedSeal, McAfee Security Information and Event Manager (SIEM), and other automated tools; operating Imperva Web Application and Database firewalls; performing forensics and remedial action on cybersecurity incidents; and reporting defensive cyber operations statistics.

 Our support includes Malware Detection and Protection Services which provide network-based and host-based malware (malicious code) prevention capabilities with centralized management and reporting.
 We operate anti-malware software and conduct incident response activity.